mscsiro/sr-downscaling-demo/README.md

 The method:
 Uses permeability (or other geological parameters), the fine-scale state at the current timestep and the upsampled coarse-scale state at the next timestep as inputs.
 Treats all variables as multi-channel images and embeds temporal recurrence so that each timestep of each realisation becomes a training sample.
+The trained network corrects the coarse-scale simulation results (state variable fields) and reproduces the fine-scale simulation results in a recurrent format.
 Can be integrated into uncertainty quantification (UQ) or history matching workflows to deliver large speed-ups while retaining fine-scale resolution.

 This repository provides a small synthetic example, the network definition, and training code to reproduce the workflow on a CPU.